OpenDSA/OpenDSA/RST/en/PL/SLang2TTK.rst

 What is the problem with this approach?

-In SLang 2, we can take advantage of references and the assignment statement to implement recursion in an efficient way with a technique called "tying the knot."
+In SLang2, we can take advantage of references and the assignment statement to implement recursion in an efficient way with a technique called "tying the knot."